wangziqi2013/wangziqi2013.github.io/_posts/2021-07-07-parallel-comp.markdown

 contains a cycle, then the block is not phrase decodable.
 Similarly, if the character decodable graph contains a cycle, then the block is not character decodable.

+A phrase decoder begins from a node with no outgoing nodes.
+Initially, the node must be a literal phrase, since all copy phrases must refer to some sequence and therefore have at least one outgoing edge.
+Then the decoder outputs the literal on the corresponding offset (indicated by the position of its tuple in the compressed stream).
+The node as well as edges pointing to it are then removed.